lyaysan35/TravelApp/README.md

 "Your destintaion"

 This app is going to help people to share their travel experience on an unusual destination.
-It is going to be places which is very unique and nice but not so famous in the World.
-A user will be able to list of places on main page.
+These app about places which is very unique and nice but not so famous in the World.
+A user will be able to see a list of cointries on main page.
- Then user can click on interesting destination for him, and information about this palce and picture will appear on another page.
+ Then user can click on interesting destination, and find out more about this place, and see  picture as well

  Models

  Users - username, password (id of users)
- Place - city, country,text, photo (id of place) Relashionships one to many (one person can create many countries)
+ Place - city, country, text, photo (id of places)
+ Relashionships: one to many (one person can create many countries)

  User Stories